 Aloha College provides an international education in 2 sections, Primary School and Secondary School.
 It is one of the best private schools in the Costa del Sol.
 It welcomes students from 3 to 18 years old.

-Colegio San José in Estepona and Marbella – a private bilingual school catering for children from preschool age to 18 years old.
+Colegio San José in Estepona and Marbella – a private bilingual school catering to children from preschool age to 18 years old.

 Saint George’s School, Marbella – a private primary British school catering to children of 3-8 years of age.

 Las Chapas and Ecos – a girls’ school and a boys’ school, both belonging to the Attendis group.
 Both are private bilingual schools.

 La Latina is a bilingual private school in the centre of Marbella that offers a comprehensive education from preschool to bachelor.

 Colegio Alboran is a bilingual private school educating children from primary all the way to Bachillerato.